Budget Categories: Long list or short list?

 Think about the spending you want to KEEP in terms of you as individuals, as a couple, and as a family.

-But also remember to think about the things you enjoy doing on your own.
 It could be a social activity, a hobby, an interest that is important to you but others in your family don’t normally participate in them.
 Before my kids were older, this was seeing action or superhero movies for example.

 If you’re married or financially attached, KEEPs as individuals can be tricky, because your spouse/partner probably isn’t interested and wonders why you’d spend your money here (and vice versa for their interests).